New Age Rules to Online Hotel Sales

 Email

 Email is as personal as it can get online.
 Emails are a great way to maintain and build a relationship with existing customers.
-There are several ways in which you can grow your email list organically.
-It starts with your website offering email sign-ups for your newsletters and special offers.
+There are several ways to grow your email list organically.
+It starts with your website offering email sign-ups for newsletters and special offers.
 Offer a checkbox at the end of the booking transaction to join the email list.
-Post-stay evaluation is another great way to collect emails and again a checkbox offering news on special offers is a great way to get guests to sign up for your emails.
-A key point to remember here is to always mail guests who opt in for it and never without their permission.
+Post-stay evaluation is another great way to collect emails — a checkbox offering news on special offers is a great way to get guests to sign up.

 The next task is to sort through your database and segment guests based on tastes and preferences.
 This will allow you to personalize your emails further and your emails are also more likely to receive a response.

-And your emails don’t just have to be about special offers and discounts.
+And your emails don't just have to be about special offers and discounts.
 Guests would love to know about that newly renovated restaurant in your hotel.
-Informing them of the new wine tasting session at your hotel might be something that your guest would enjoy.
-The great big local event at your destination might just put your hotel at the front of a guest’s consideration list if he decides to attend.
+Informing them of a new wine tasting session might be something your guest would enjoy.
+The great big local event at your destination might just put your hotel at the front of a guest's consideration list if they decide to attend.

 Closing Opinion

-Internet today is not about adding on to the customer base, it is the way to acquire a customer base.
-Revenue for bookings through internet has grown by over 73% in the past five years and it is only bound to make further leaps.
-Hoteliers, especially from independent hotels, need to change their stance against internet and no longer be intimidated by the muddle that it has created.
+Internet today is not about adding on to the customer base — it is the way to acquire a customer base.
+Revenue from bookings through internet has grown by over 73% in the past five years and is only bound to make further leaps.
+Hoteliers, especially from independent hotels, need to change their stance against the internet and no longer be intimidated by the muddle it has created.
 Within these jumble lie opportunities which can be harnessed by using the right tools.
-These tools must be seen as an investment by hoteliers rather than an expense, not just in terms of money but also time.
-The time that these tools help you save, is what is eventually going to help you understand your online presence and enable to leverage those insights to generate better hotel sales.
+These tools must be seen as an investment rather than an expense — not just in terms of money but also time.